 An important consideration for all companies as they grow or develop their business and workforce is that of IT support.
 As systems, users, and business needs change and develop, the relationship with IT deepens.
 For many small companies, the first option is to hire an IT Support engineer with the hope of growing the team as the business expands.
 For small and growing companies this often proves to be the costliest and least beneficial choice.
 To help provide a measure of clarity for businesses in this position and highlight the benefits of each option we have created this breakdown of In-House vs Out-Sourced IT Support.

-The advantages of an in-house IT support function:
+What are the advantages of in-house IT support?

 In-House IT teams have a deeper level of knowledge and awareness of existing quirks and processes.
 Common issues can be addressed quickly.